 A security key is a physical device you keep on your person.
 It’s a small plastic key-fob that you purchase and insert into your computer’s USB port when logging in.
 It is very difficult to compromise your account with this option because the key will have to be physically taken to do so.
 A key does not require data or a phone connection to be used successfully, but cannot be used on a mobile device as a USB port is required.

 When helping a client set up 2-factor authentication, we should warn them that if they lose their phone or security key, they might not be able to log into their account.

 Some services offer solutions to this problem, like recovery codes.
-If this option is available on the service where 2-factor authentication is being enabled, we should guide the client to download the recovery code or set up the recovery mechanism that is offered by the relevant platform.
+If this option is available on the service where 2-factor authentication is being enabled, we should guide the client through the process of downloading the recovery codes, or help them set up the recovery mechanism that is offered by the relevant platform.

 We should also ask the client if they are using specific clients on that service, for example a mail client like Thunderbird or an XMPP client like Pidgin or Conversations.
 In such cases, depending on the service used, the client might need to generate an app-specific password that can only be used in their client.

 If a client’s mail server is gmx.de, we can link these instructions in German for securing account access without 2FA.